The Vermont Statutes Online

 (b) The Authority is not required to make or file any reports, statements, or informational returns required of any utility or other bodies corporate except as provided in this chapter.

 (c) Real and personal property, situated within the State and owned by the Authority shall be exempt from property taxation.
-The Authority shall, in lieu of property taxes, pay to any governmental body authorized to levy local property taxes the amount which would be assessable as local property taxes on the real and tangible personal property if that property were the property of a utility.
+The Authority shall, in lieu of property taxes, pay to any governmental body authorized to levy local property taxes the amount that would be assessable as local property taxes on the real and tangible personal property if that property were the property of a utility.
 These payments shall be due, and bear interest if unpaid, as in the case of taxes on the property of a utility.
 For purposes of these payments in lieu of taxes, the assessors of the taxing authority shall make a valuation and assessment of the property and determine the tax that would be assessable if the property were owned by a utility.
-Payments in lieu of taxes made under this chapter shall be treated in the same manner as taxes for the purposes of all procedural and substantive provisions of law, including appeals, now and hereinafter in effect applicable to assessment and taxation of real and personal property, collection, and abatement of these taxes and the raising of public revenues.
-(Added 1979, No. 78, § 3.)
+Payments in lieu of taxes made under this chapter shall be treated in the same manner as taxes for the purposes of all procedural and substantive provisions of law, including appeals, applicable to assessment and taxation of real and personal property, collection, and abatement of these taxes and the raising of public revenues.
+(Added 1979, No. 78, § 3; amended 2023, No. 85 (Adj.
+Sess.), § 450, eff.
+July 1, 2024.)

-(a) The Authority may make and enforce rules and regulations which it deems necessary or desirable.
+(a) The Authority may make and enforce rules that it deems necessary or desirable.
 It may establish, levy, and collect or may authorize by contract, franchise, lease, or otherwise, the establishment, levying, and collection of rents, rates, and other charges:

-(1) for the services afforded by the Authority or afforded by or in connection with any project or properties which it may construct, erect, acquire, own, operate, or control, or with respect to which it may have any interest or any right to capacity thereof; and
+(1) for the services afforded by the Authority or afforded by or in connection with any project or properties that it may construct, erect, acquire, own, operate, or control, or with respect to that it may have any interest or any right to capacity thereof; and

 (2) for the sale of electric energy or of generation or transmission capacity or service as it may deem necessary, proper, desirable, and reasonable.

 (b) Rents, rates, and other charges shall be at least sufficient to meet the expenses of the Authority, including operating and maintenance expenses, reasonable reserves, interest, and principal payments, including payments into one or more sinking funds for the retirement of principal, and other requirements of any trust agreement or resolution securing bonds or notes.
 The Authority may pledge its rates, rents, and other revenues, or any part of them, as security for the repayment, with interest and redemption premiums, if any, of any monies borrowed by it or advanced to it for any of its authorized purposes and as security for the payment of amounts due and owing by it under any contract.
-(Added 1979, No. 78, § 3.)
+(Added 1979, No. 78, § 3; amended 2023, No. 85 (Adj.
+Sess.), § 451, eff.
+July 1, 2024.)

 A municipality may by resolution of its legislative body enter into contracts with the Authority for the purchase, sale, exchange, or transmission of electric energy and other services, on such terms and for such period of time as the resolution may provide.
 A municipality may by resolution of its legislative body enter into a contract with the Authority related to the issuance of bonds and notes as authorized by section 5031 of this title only after an affirmative vote of the qualified voters at any duly warned annual or special meeting held for that purpose.
 The required vote may either approve a specific contract with the Authority or it may approve generally the right for the municipality to enter into all such contracts with the Authority by resolution of its legislative body.
 A municipality may appropriate electricity-derived revenues received in any year to make payments due during that year under any contract made by the municipality with the Authority.
 Nothing in this section shall be construed to repeal any charter provision or law requiring an election or other condition precedent to the establishment of a municipal electric plant.
 (Added 1979, No. 78, § 3; amended 2009, No. 78 (Adj.
 Sess.), § 41, eff.
 April 15, 2010.)